Mark-Compact algorithm

 Caveats

-2. object_id is computed based on memory address of the object.
-After moving, the object_id shouldn’t be changed.
-The solution is keeping a table to store the object ids of objects
+shouldn’t be changed.
+The solution is keeping a table to store the object ids of objects- Currently

-3. Currently GC.compact doesn’t do automatic GC yet.
-It also isn’t very efficient because it does:
+doesn’t do automatic GC yet.
+It also isn’t very efficient because it does:- Full GC

 The full GC is run twice because the mark and clean up steps aren’t decoupled from GC yet.